zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: Briefly.
 For like a month.
 As part of launching the new website, [let's hold off on the singularity stuff for a bit](https://www.lesswrong.com/posts/SqNvmwDxRibLXjMZN/and-say-no-more-of-it).

 **CM**: Got it.
 So, the other thing is, to me, I'm sure you've seen this.
 There is a post from Yudkowsky.
 You know, 2003.
-Where he says, he says, this Singularity Institute Friendly AI thing is not progressing as quickly as I want.
+Where he says, this Singularity Institute Friendly AI thing is not progressing as quickly as I want.
 I don't have the people I need to build this thing.
 They just don't exist.
 And he says, I have to create these people.
 And he says, what I need to do is teach them to think rationally.
 That's what he says.
 It's unbelievable.
 A few years go by, and he does exactly what he says.

 **ZMD**: That part kind of works.
 Kind of.